thekhananas/ak7025-iso-imperial/README.md

-# MVR Option 1: Prompt Engineering for Formative Assessment Feedback
+# Exploring AI-Driven Formative Assessment and Adaptive Feedback for Personalised Learning

 > **Research Question:** How do different prompt engineering strategies affect the quality of LLM-generated formative feedback on student short answers?